 All this information is collected to improve their services.
-Google especially want to improve on better targeting for advertisers.
-Google can charge more if they can target ads on very specific groups of people.
-The majority of Google profits from Android comes from advertising based on information gathered about you from your device.
+Google especially wants to improve on better targeting for advertisers.
+Google can charge more if they’re able to show ads to very specific groups of people.
+The majority of Google profits from Android come from advertising based on information gathered about you from your device.

-Taking charge of the Ads Settings in your Android device is one of the best steps you can take to secure your personal data.
+Taking charge of the Ads Settings on your Android device is one of the best steps you can take to secure your personal data.

-On most devices, ‘Ads’ appears at the top of the list.
-Tap on ‘Ads’ to bring up the settings associated with advertising targeted to your Google account.
+- Tap on “Ads” to bring up the settings associated with advertising targeted to your Google account.

-To go one step further, you can tap on ‘Reset advertising ID’ to strip the information already stored on your profile from the ID Google assigns to your account.
+- Tap on “Reset advertising ID” to strip the information already stored on your profile from the ID Google assigns to your account.